 Butch, who played young Eddie Munster on the television show, introduced a screening of the 1966 movie spinoff of the show, Munster, Go Home!.
 He talked about how exciting it was to see the movie on the big screen.
 He appeared at all three Redford showings of the movie on October 21 and 22.

-Interestingly, the pop culture of 1966 has been immortalized in the book Hal Lifson’s 1966!: A Personal View of the Coolest Year in Pop Culture History.
+Interestingly, the pop culture of 1966 has been immortalized in the book Hal Lifson’s 1966!: A Personal View of the Coolest Year in Pop History.
 I gave a copy of it to my brother Steve, who was born that year.
-His teenage daughter Sarah had as much fun looking at it as he did.
+His teenage daughter Sarah enjoyed looking at it as much as he did.

 Applause for the Theaters